 Nationalizing computer science

 Apparently, teaching kids computer science looks, to venture capitalists, like a business idea as good as any tech startup.
 A month ago the Flatiron School completed a $9 million fundraising round, and says it is expanding its high school courses beyond New York, into individual schools in other cities including Los Angeles and Miami.
 Still, scholarships for schools like Flatiron, and nonprofit programs like Black Girls Code, can only help a limited number of students.

 There are a few attempts to do coding classes at scale.
 Flatiron is partnering this summer with Teach for America, which places teachers in low-income schools.
 The goal is to train teachers who have at least two years of experience in another subject to code, and to provide lesson plans so that they can then take the education back to their schools.

 The Starter League, a Chicago company offering bootcamps similar to Flatiron, partnered with the city’s public school system.
-It trained teachers in web development, then provided support as the teachers added those skills to their own computer science classes, said Arjun Venkataswamy, director of partnerships at the Starter League.“When I was in engineering school I was the only woman, I was the only black woman.”
+It trained teachers in web development, then provided support as the teachers added those skills to their own computer science classes, said Arjun Venkataswamy, director of partnerships at the Starter League.

 The city’s goal is to make computer science part of the core curriculum for the whole city, said Brenda Wilkerson, who heads computer science and IT education for Chicago’s public schools.
 That’s different from the Flatiron/Teach for America model, which leaves teachers in low-income areas to navigate the educational system themselves.
 It helps that Wilkerson is an engineer by training, and understands the need for more equal opportunity from personal experience.
 “When I was in engineering school I was the only woman, I was the only black woman,” she told Quartz.
 “Our goal has been to democratize computer science across the district.”